Home » History » Manufacturing » Gasworks

 In January 1962 we moved into the School House on Moss Lane, Lowerhouse.
 We hacked our way through the hedge to gain access into our heavily overgrown garden.

 In April or May 1962 workmen from the north west Electricity Board arrived, and set up the tea making brazier in our garden on what to them looked like waste ground, unloaded a drum of underground cable and set about installing the cable through our garden to the footpath at the back of the house.
 This work was to replace the old gas lamp with a new concrete electric lamp.
-Agreement had been reach with the previous owner of the house for this work to take place.
+Agreement had been reached with the previous owner of the house for this work to take place.
 I made a new deal with the team, allowing them to continue the installation by leaving me the old cast iron gas lamp and getting cinder from the mill to repair my garden foot path after completion.

 There were six cast iron gas lamps still working in Lowerhouse at that time, along with about twelve more coming down the right hand side of Albert road, all due to be replaced with the new concrete electric lamps.